The mental wellness story of one of our founders

 Skills help you through challenging situations.
 The theory may provide some support, but it isn't something you can fully depend upon because your own experience is missing.

-My core business principle has been simple – promise only realistic things based on your own practical skills and then deliver those promises.
+This means also, promising only realistic things based on your own practical skills and then making sure that you are delivering those promises.
 If there is an opportunity, then over-deliver by using every skill you have as impeccably as you can at any given moment.
-That is also the principle I have kept with Wellness Orbit mental wellness gym and Conscious Initiative Conferences – we promise no false hype, only what we could and can deliver.
+That is also the principle I have kept with Wellness Orbit mental wellness gym and Conscious Initiative Conferences – we promise no false hype, only what we can deliver.

 7 MENTAL WELLNESS AND (SELF-)LEADERSHIP LESSONS